Skip to Main Content

 • Audience: Aimed at an academic audience.

-• Process: The source should be based on substantial original research (look for footnotes and bibliography), and be peer-reviewed.
+• Process: The source should be based on substantial original historical research (look for footnotes and bibliography), and be peer-reviewed.

 Examples: Scholarly Sources